ethereum/ethereum-org-website/src/content/learn/index.md

 - [ethresear.ch forum](https://ethresear.ch/) _Deeper technical discussions on Ethereum for Eth2 and beyond_
 - [ETHGlobal](https://ethglobal.co) _An Ethereum hackathon series - attend one near you!_

-**Aspiring Ethereum developer?**
-Check out our developer portal.
-We've got documentation, tutorials, and other resources for learning how to build Ethereum products.
-[View developer portal](/developers/learning-tools/)

 ## How Ethereum works {#how-ethereum-works}

 High-level explanations of Ethereum and blockchain technology generally.